 Medicaid is the one government program that pays for long-term custodial care, at home, in an assisted living facility, or in a nursing home.

 Medicaid’s rules are complex.
 There are variety of paths to attaining Medicaid, but seniors (persons over the age of 65) will normally be required to follow the eligibility rules described below.

 Many people are discouraged from looking further once they see the low Financial Levels required by Medicaid.
 That can be a big mistake.
 In New York, there are many opportunities to implement effective strategies to obtain Medicaid benefits, and to protect your assets or income at the same time.
 To see what you might be able to do, click on Find Your Situation.

 Financial Levels for 2022 (These will change significantly in 2023)

 Community Medicaid (includes Home Care or Assisted Living)

-A Medicaid applicant or recipient is allowed to have no more than $15,150 in total financial resources (not counting the home and certain other exempt assets).
+A Medicaid applicant or recipient who is single is allowed to have no more than $16,800 in total financial resources (not counting the home and certain other exempt assets).
+For a household of two person, the maximum is $24,600.
 New York City residents may also have a $1,500 burial account (in addition to a pre-paid funeral).

-The primary residence is not counted as a resource, if the home equity is worth less than $828,000.
-Equity above that amount will be counted to determine whether you satisfy the eligibility test of no more than $15,150 in total resources.
+The primary residence is not counted as a resource, if the home equity is worth less than $955,000.
+Equity above that amount will be counted to determine whether you satisfy the eligibility test.

 Institutional Medicaid (Nursing Home)